-For too long, however, payroll has been a holdout in the move toward specialization and true deep integration within other systems of record.
-It's been too complicated and expensive to build payroll businesses from scratch.
+Payroll is a natural extension for these platforms, who are always looking for new ways to more deeply serve and compete within their market.
+But for too long, it's been too complicated and expensive to build payroll businesses from scratch.
 That's where embedded payroll comes in.
-Embedded payroll providers make the core aspects of payroll infrastructure more accessible, so platforms can focus on what they do best - building deeply customized and easy-to-use software that solves their customers' biggest challenges.
+Embedded payroll providers make the core aspects of payroll infrastructure more accessible, so vSaaS platforms can focus on what they do best - building deeply customized and easy-to-use software that solves their customers' biggest challenges.

-As a fairly new technology, embedded payroll offers a first-mover advantage.
+As a fairly new technology, embedded payroll offers many vSaaS platforms a first-mover advantage.
 With a native payroll offering, these platforms can differentiate, unlock new revenue streams, increase customer lifetime value and stickiness, and attract new customers that are tired of their outdated and ill-fitting payroll solutions.

-In this ebook, we'll walk through the massive opportunity that payroll unlocks for software platforms; why embedded is a better strategy than previous paths to payroll; and how to pick the right partner to help launch and scale your payroll businesses.
+In this ebook, we'll walk through the massive opportunity that payroll unlocks for vSaaS platforms; why embedded is a better strategy than previous paths to payroll; and how to pick the right partner to help launch and scale your payroll businesses.